- Needs to be at least 18 years old

 - Keep a high standard of cleanliness and tidiness of all work areas

 - Take charge of shifts on a rotational basis with other members of the Catering Team

 - Distribute food products ordered by guests

 - Work with other teams in all matters relating to food provision

-- Work with the Programme team for delivery of Summer barbecues, hut food packages and other meals/food products connected with Programme
+- Work with the Programme team to provide Summer barbecues, hut food packages and other meals/food products connected with Programme

-- Help to attract more catering, especially in low seasons
+- Work to attract more catering bookings, especially in low seasons

 - Organise and prepare special meals for events at KISC